junxit/us-congress-bills-110/bill.md

 ## § 11.
 Administrative requirements and standards

-Section 644 of the of the Head Start Act (42 U.S.C.
+Section 644 of the Head Start Act (42 U.S.C.
 9839) is amended—

 - **(1)** by amending subsection (a) to read as follows:
   > - **(a)** *In general*